campaignmonitor/createsend-python/README.md

 ```

 ## Handling errors
-If the createsend API returns an error, an exception will be thrown.
+If the Campaign Monitor API returns an error, an exception will be raised.
 For example, if you attempt to create a campaign and enter empty values for subject etc:

 ```python
 from createsend import *